Devices and Tests to Detect Smoking

 Kit: This air-sample

-in a hallway or in a unit.
-Air sampling must occur between two to six
+can be placed in a hallway or in a unit.
+Air sampling must occur between

-hours, and must be submitted within 14 days.
-This monitor might be more
+two to six hours and must be submitted within 14 days.
+This monitor might be

 exposed is bedridden or isolated, they can pick up cotinine from